NZRichard/OpenCore-Install-Guide/why-oc.md

 ### Software Support

-The biggest reason someone may want to switch from other boot loaders is actually software support:
+Software support is often the key reason that someone switches to Opencore:

-* Kexts no longer testing for Clover:
+* New and updated kexts are no longer tested for compatibility with Clover:
   * Got a bug with a kext?
-Many developers including the organization [Acidanthera](https://github.com/acidanthera) (maker of most of your favorite kexts) won't provide support unless on OpenCore
+Many developers including [Acidanthera](https://github.com/acidanthera) (maker of most of your favorite kexts) support only OpenCore
-* Many firmware drivers being merged into OpenCore:
+* Many firmware drivers are being merged into OpenCore:
   * [APFS Support](https://github.com/acidanthera/AppleSupportPkg)
   * [FileVault support](https://github.com/acidanthera/AppleSupportPkg)
   * [Firmware patches](https://github.com/acidanthera/AptioFixPkg)

 ## OpenCore's shortcomings

-The majority of Clover's functionality is actually supported in OpenCore in the form of some quirk, however when transitioning you should pay close attention to OpenCore's missing features as this may or may not affect yourself:
+OpenCore includes most of Clover's functionality as a quirk.
+However, when transitioning from Clover be well aware that

+Opencore HAS NO SUPPORT for:

-* Does not support booting MBR-based operating systems
+* Booting MBR-based operating systems
   * Work around is to chain-load rEFInd once in OpenCore
-* Does not support UEFI-based VBIOS patching
+* UEFI-based VBIOS patching
   * This can be done in macOS however
-* Does not support automatic DeviceProperty injection for legacy GPUs
+* Automatic DeviceProperty injection for legacy GPUs
   * ie. InjectIntel, InjectNvidia and InjectAti
   * This can be done manually however: [GPU patching](https://dortania.github.io/OpenCore-Post-Install/gpu-patching/)
-* Does not support IRQ conflict patching
+* IRQ conflict patching
   * Can be resolved with [SSDTTime](https://github.com/corpnewt/SSDTTime)
-* Does not support P and C state generation for older CPUs
+* P and C state generation for older CPUs
-* Does not support Hardware UUID Injection
+* Hardware UUID Injection
-* Does not support auto-detection for many Linux bootloader
+* Auto-detection for many Linux bootloader
   * Can be resolved by adding an entry in `BlessOverride`
-* Does not support many of Clover's XCPM patches
+* Many of Clover's XCPM patches
   * ie. Ivy Bridge XCPM patches
-* Does not support hiding specific drives
+* Hiding specific drives
-* Does not support changing settings within OpenCore's menu
+* Changing settings within OpenCore's menu
-* Does not patch PCIRoot UID value
+* PCIRoot UID value
-* Does not support macOS-only ACPI injection and patching
+* MacOS-only ACPI injection and patching

 ## Common Myths